Easy Chocolate Chip Muffins Recipe

 Instructions

-2. In a large bowl, whisk flour, baking powder and salt.
+• In a large bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

-3. In a separate bowl, whisk together the granulated sugar, melted butter, eggs, milk, and vanilla extract until the mixture is well combined.
+• In a separate bowl, whisk the sugar, melted butter, eggs, vanilla extract, and buttermilk until fully combined.

-6. Divide the batter into the 12 muffin cups.
-Sprinkle some chocolate chips on top of each muffin.
-Bake at 425°F (218°C) for 5 minutes, then, keeping the muffins in the oven, reduce the oven temperature to 350°F (180°C) and continue to bake for 15-18 minutes or until a toothpick or cake tester inserted into the center of a muffin comes out clean with a few crumbs or melted chocolate (not wet batter).
+• Bake for 5 minutes at 425°F (218°C), then without opening the oven door, reduce the heat to 350°F (180°C) and bake for an additional 15–18 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs or melted chocolate—no wet batter.

 Video